 Titles of creative works should be italicized, e.g. Starry Night

-Titles of collective works such as anthologies, magazines, exhibitions, etc. should be capitalized, but neither italicized nor placed in quotation marks.
+Titles of collective works such as anthologies, magazines, newspapers, exhibitions, etc. should be capitalized and italicized.

 Consult the Chicago Manual of Style for specific examples.